Get Out on the Water in the Bay of Islands

 4. Cruise Around the Bay and Outer Islands

 Cruises depart daily from Paihia and Russell to go and explore some of 144 islands that are scattered throughout the bay.
 Check out the gargantuan Hole in the Rock where, if conditions allow, the boat with cruise right through the middle.
 While some cruises simply show you the quick highlights of the Bay of Islands, others allow you to hop off the boat and spend time hiking, snorkelling or kayaking on the islands.
-We consider the Bay of Islands cruises one of our 11 Stunning Backpacker Cruises in New Zealand.

 5. Parasail Over the Bay of Islands